wshanshan/wshanshan.github.io/_pages/about.md

 I develop analytics to improve system efficiency mostly as a consultant.
 It is a weird profession.
 It keeps me worrying about others' problems.
 But I enjoy it.
 I like the thrills of seeing what I do lead to some kind of improvements in others' lives, or guide people away from mistakes that can be avoided.

 My professional training is in Industrial Engineering.
 I've been practicing simulation, optimization, machine learning for years.
-As a slave to my own curiority, I'm hands on with Python Flask, GIS map as well.
+As a slave to my own curiority, I'm hands-on with Python Flask, GIS map as well.
 I speak languages of analysts, mathematicians, data scientists, software engineers and even UX designers :smile:.
 When needed, I wear different hats too.
 My years of experiences in manufacturing and operations make me see the powers of six sigma, lean, constraint theory.
 I'm trying to be a practical problem-solver instead of a fancy one.

 I hope you find something interesting here.
 Drop me a note and I'll reply.